beatriceyapsm/Simple-Booking-App/README.md

 <li>The OAuth client created screen appears, showing your new Client ID and Client secret.
 Download json and save as credentials.json in your repository.</li>
 <br>
 Step 4: Run py quickstart.py in your terminal.
 (I usually do this in Visual Studio Code.)
-<li>You will likely face a Access blocked page with Error 400.
+<li>You will likely face an Access blocked page with Error 400.
 Click on error details and copy the redirect_uri (http://localhost:XXXXX/). </li>
 <li>Go to Credentials in Google Cloud Console <a href="https://console.cloud.google.com/apis/credentials/">Link</a> >
 Click on the OAuth 2.0 Client ID created for this project.
 Under Authorized redirect URIs, add the localhost information you copied earlier. </li>
 <li>Go back to your terminal and click on the link provided to restart the authorization process.
 The page will now say "Google hasn't verified this app".
 Click continue until you reach a page that says "The authentication flow has completed".
 A token.json file will be created in your repository.</li>
 <br>
-Step 5: Run py create.py in your terminal.
-The page will say "Google hasn't verified this app".
-Click continue until you reach a page that says "The authentication flow has completed".
-A storage.json file will be created in your repository.
-Also, check and confirma that an event would have been created in your repository for 15 Dec 2022.
+Step 5: From the token.json file, take note of the refresh_token, client_id, and client_secret values.
+Navigate to your github repository settings and click on secrets > actions.
+Add 3 new repository secrets with names REFRESHTOKEN, CLIENTID, CLIENTSECRET and values as per what is in the token.json file.

-Step 6: Push your updates to your github repo.
+Step 6: Once done, push all updates to your github repo.
 Check that your workflow runs with no error under Actions in github.
+And a new event with the details in event.py will be created in your calendar.

 ### Workflow Diagram: